bviefhues/MinimizedWindowsMenu.spoon/README.md

 # MinimizedWindowsMenu

 macOS menubar menu for showing and switching to minimized windows.
-Shows windows belonging to the current space only.
+Shows minimized windows belonging to the current space only.
+Clicking on a window name in the menu un-minimizes it.

 ![Menubar icon with list of minimized windows](MinimizedWindowsMenu.png)